drawfind/population_code_addition/README.md

 This code requires Python 3 and the modules numpy, scipy, matplotlib, and tqdm.

-It has been tested with Python 3.10.9 running on an Apple MacBook Air with M1 chip, 8 GB memory, and macOS Ventura 13.5.2.
+The code has been tested with Python 3.10.9 running on an Apple MacBook Air with M1 chip, 8 GB memory, and macOS Ventura 13.5.2.

 ## Installation